MannyBG/MannyBG/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Temp/Humidity Sensor Using Arduino
+- 🔭 I’m currently working with ...
+Arduino Using Assembly & C/C++
 - 🌱 I’m currently learning ...
-C/C++
+Computer Architecture
 - 👯 I’m looking to collaborate on ...
-C/C++
+FPGA Projects
 - 🤔 I’m looking for help with ...
-Python 3
+Linux
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: ...
 Always Measure the Cost!